 As someone who has been slowly switching to natural products for the past year, I’ve been feeling pretty good about reducing waste and the amount of toxins we bring into our home.

-- Replace a paper grocery list with a digital grocery list.
+- Use a digital grocery list.

 - Use reusable shopping totes.

 - Repurpose what you already have before finally throwing it away.

 - Sign up for paperless billing.